albar965/littlenavmap-manual/en/RUNNOSIM.md

 ## Running without Flight Simulator Installation {#running-without-flight-simulator-installation}

 The `littlenavmap.exe` requires an installation of SimConnect.
-Therefore an additional executable `littlenavmap-nosimconnect.exe` not reqiring SimConnect or a flight simulator installation was added to the archive that can be used for networked setups.
+Therefore an additional executable `littlenavmap-nosimconnect.exe` not requiring SimConnect or a flight simulator installation was added to the archive that can be used for networked setups.

 You can follow these steps if you want to install _Little Navmap_ on a computer not containing any